 "Memories lie slumbering within us for months and years, quietly proliferating, until they are woken by some trifle and in some strange way blind us to life."
 W.G.
 Sebald

-This pain arose from a disorienting onslaught of awakened memories, fragments of a life lived and mostly forgotten, brought back into being spontaneously and uncontrollably by the simple acts of walking and looking.
-These emergent pieces of me never seemed to cohere, instead they jostled with a Brownian randomness, constantly demanding my attention but never offering me the comfort of a contiguous personal narrative.
-I was deeply unsettled.
+This pain arose from an onslaught of awakened memories, fragments of a life lived and mostly forgotten, returning spontaneously, uncontrollably.
+These pieces of me never cohered, jostling with Brownian randomness, demanding attention, never offering comfort.

-I became determined to respond to this unsettled state by making work, make sense out of no sense.
-One set of unearthed memory fragments, above all others, offered some promise, that of many walks home from school on early Spring nights, past a particular stand of cherry trees, every surface transfixed and transformed by the streetlights' intense yellow sodium vapour glare.
-The glow became a unifying presence across at least this disorderly subset of the self but, like Orwell's George Bowling, my search for many of the trees of my past was thwarted; chopped down for carparking.
-But, nearby, a pristine tree in full blossom and bathed in sodium light.
-I could make my picture and, like Sebald, achieve enough distance from my memories to, at last, gain a clearer view.
+I responded to this unsettled state by making work.
+One set of memory fragments, of walks home on Spring nights, past cherry blossom trees transfixed and transformed by the streetlights' yellow sodium glare, held promise.
+Sadly my trees were chopped down but, nearby, a pristine tree in bloom.
+I had my picture and, like Sebald, achieve enough distance from my memories to, at last, gain a clearer view.